-Rep. Roebuck has served in the state House of Representatives since 1985.
+Rep. Roebuck has served in the state House of Representatives from 1985 to 2020.
 He has been a board member since 1993 and served as vice chairman from 2003 to 2006.
 His legislative committee service and appointments include first vice chairman of the Democratic Ward Executive Committee, a member of the board of directors of the Pennsylvania Higher Education Assistance Agency and member of the Legislative Office for Research Liaison.
-He is also the Democratic chair of the state Education Committee.
+He also served as the Democratic chair of the state Education Committee.
 For 14 years, he taught in the History/Politics department at Drexel University.

 His honors and awards include a citation from the National Association for Equal Opportunity in Higher Education and the Dr. William Ross Jr. Scholarship Fund Service award.